arkalira/Nextcloud_with_docker_compose/README.md

 # Nextcloud_with_docker_compose
 ## Prerequisites

-In order to use this compose file (docker-compose.yml) you must have:
+- In order to use this compose file (docker-compose.yml) you must have:

 - docker: https://docs.docker.com/install/
 - docker-compose: https://docs.docker.com/compose/install/

-## How to use
+## How to use this contents
 ### Clone this repository

 ```